tsufurukawa/personal_blog/source/_posts/2014-05-22-authentication-part-part-ii.markdown

 date: 2014-05-22 21:54:20 -0700
 comments: true
 categories: [Rails, Authentication]
+keywords: Ruby on Rails, Tealeaf Academy, authentication, sessions
+description: Simulating 'login' and 'logout' using authentication and sessions
 ---

 In this post, we'll simulate a `login` and `logout` user interface by introducing a concept called `session`.
 A user's session is tracked using a cookie, which exists only in temporary memory while the user is logged in and navigating the website.
 When the user logs-out, the session cookie is then destroyed.